temporalio/samples-typescript/timer-progress/README.md

-# progress
+# Progress

-## Steps to run this example
+### Running this sample

-1. Make sure the Temporal Server is running locally.
-Follow the [Quick install guide](https://docs.temporal.io/docs/server/quick-install) to do that.
+1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install/)).
-2. Run `npm install` to install dependencies.
+1. `npm install` to install dependencies.
-3. Run `npm run build` to compile the project.
-4. Run `npm start` to start the worker.
-Leave the worker process running.
+1. `npm run start.watch` to start the Worker.
-5. Run `npm run workflow` to run the workflow.
-It should print out `Cancelled workflow successfully`
+1. In another shell, `npm run workflow` to run the Workflow.
+A number and `complete` should be logged.